pszponder/dev-notes_go_archived/notes/go_concurrency_waitgroups.md

 `WaitGroups` are synchronization primitives from the `sync` package used for waiting for a collection of [goroutines](go_concurrency_goroutines.md) to finish executing.

+- Enable an application to wait for goroutines to finish
+- Operates by incrementing a counter whenever a goroutine is added, and decremented when it finished
+  - Waiting on a WaitGroup will block execution until the counter is 0
 - Useful in concurrent programs, where you need to ensure that all goroutines complete their execution before proceeding.
 - `WaitGroup` allows you to easily coordinate and wait for the completion of multiple goroutines in a concurrent Go program